 It’s welcome news therefore that the European Union has introduced legislation to curb deforestation in the supply chains of products supplied into the bloc.
 The Regulation on Deforestation-Free Products (EUDR) is part of the EU’s biodiversity strategy for 2030, the EU’s new EU forest strategy for 2030 and the European Green Deal and became law in April 2023.

-But, of course, new rules mean increased burden on businesses and this guide summarises the key things to watch out for if you are buying or selling affected products within the EU.
+But, of course, new rules sometimes mean increased pressure on businesses and this guide summarises the key things to watch out for if you are buying or selling affected products within the EU.

 The EUDR’s impact assessment estimates that, without this intervention, the EU’s consumption and production of the six commodities alone could cause almost 250,000 hectares of deforestation annually by 2030.